 Yes!
-Sprintax will host nonresident tax-filing webinars for the Tufts international community in mid-February and mid-March.
+Sprintax will host nonresident tax-filing webinars throughout the filing season, which the Tufts community is encouraged to join.
 Sign up here!

 A helpful summary of forms required for tax-filing can be found in our tax-filing instructions.
 However, there a few forms that would be helpful to familiarize yourself with before you start.

 First, you will need a list of your travel dates to and from the US.
 A helpful summary that may contain most or all of your travel history can be found by downloading your I-94 Travel History Record.

 Additionally, if you worked on campus during 2022, please be sure to download your Form W-2 from Tufts eServe: https://access.tufts.edu/eserve.
 You will need it to file your tax return.
 If you worked off-campus in 2022, you will need to contact your employer if you have not yet received your Form W-2 from them.

 IMPORTANT: If you have received a scholarship for room and board or a stipend for living expenses from Tufts University, or if you had income that was tax-exempt due to a tax treaty with your country of residence, you will receive an email with a link to download a Form 1042-S by March 15, 2023.
 If you received a scholarship for room/board or living expenses in 2022 and have not received an email to access your Form 1042-S, do not try to enter your scholarship information on your own!
 Please contact Tufts Support Services at firstname.lastname@example.org check on the status of your Form 1042-S.